dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1696: Sustainable land practices must be promoted.
+### T1696: Policies should promote community trusts and sustainability.

 |Support|
 |---|